BgeeDB/BgeeDB_R/README.md

 lapply(myTopAnatData, head)
 ```

+*Note*: the results are stored in files (see the ```pathToData``` arguments).
+To save time, if the user queries again with the exact same parameters, these cache files will be read instead of queryng the webservice.
+So do not delete the files in the working folder if youplan to do additional queries

 #### Prepare a topGO object allowing to perform GO-like enrichment test for anatomical terms, for Mus musculus

 First we need to prepare a list of genes in the foreground and in the background.
 The input format is the same as the gene list required to build a ```topGOdata``` object in the ```topGO``` package: a vector with background genes as names, and 0 or 1 values depending if a gene is in the foreground or not.
 In this example we will look at genes, annotated with "spermatogenesis" in the Gene Ontology (using the ```biomaRt``` package).